Create a new JavaScript Heap reference for this model instance.

 of this method in a try/catch block will capture any errors

-thrown during the loading process, or from the [Table] Promise
+thrown during the loading process, or from the [Client] Promise

 itself.